-23 May 2018 – just before Spring Bank Holiday weekend, was the day chosen for the launch of ICON the new Rollercoaster at Blackpool Pleasure Beach.
+23 May 2018 – just before Spring Bank Holiday weekend.
+It was the day chosen for the launch of ICON the new Rollercoaster at Blackpool Pleasure Beach.
 Visit Fylde Coast were thrilled to be invited along to celebrate the occasion.

-The place was packed out with roller coaster clubs and enthusiasts, thrill seekers, journalists and media people, and not just from the UK.
+The place was packed out with roller coaster clubs and enthusiasts.
+Thrill seekers, journalists and media people, and not just from the UK.
 Now anyone who knows me will know that I don’t travel well.
 At all.
-And there’ll be plenty of talk about statistics and speed and stuff from lots of other quarters, so instead I’m going to talk about my morning out.
+And there’ll be plenty of talk about statistics and speed and stuff from lots of other quarters.
+So instead I’m mostly going to talk about my morning out.
 Before I start I’ll apologise in advance for any errors in my narrative and mis-use of rollercoaster terms and expressions!

 Packed house for the launch of ICON the new Rollercoaster at Blackpool Pleasure Beach

-I’ve been to many different events at the Pleasure Beach and still always get a thrill from driving along Blackpool seafront, so today was no exception.
-The sun’s shining and there’s not a cloud in the sky – obviously the weather is like that everyday here on the Fylde Coast.
-(If you believe that you’ll believe anything).
+I’ve been to many different events at the Pleasure Beach and always get a thrill from driving along Blackpool seafront.
+The sun’s shining and there’s not a cloud in the sky.
+Obviously the weather is like that everyday here on the Fylde Coast.
+(If you believe that you’ll believe anything!).

-As is the British way, everyone is stood patiently in a queue, waiting to get in and be served with a lanyard pass, press pack and a brew.
-(That’s the Fylde Coast word for cuppa).
-For once there weren’t that many faces around that I recognised and it was obvious that the rollercoaster fans were out in force.
-I kind of gave away the fact that I wouldn’t be having a go on ICON, the new Rollercoaster at Blackpool Pleasure Beach with the fact that I was wearing a dress.
+As is the British way, everyone is stood patiently in the queue.
+All waiting to get in and be served with a lanyard pass, press pack and a brew.
+It was obvious that the rollercoaster fans were out in force.
+The fact I was wearing a dress kind of gave away that I wouldn’t be having a go on the ride!
 If you’re going to go upside down at 85kmh you wouldn’t wear a dress, would you.

-The first thing I was struck by among the crowds was a fabulous jacket worn by a very dapper chap who turned out to be Andy Hine MBE the Chairman of the Roller Coaster Club of Great Britain.
+Among the crowds, I was struck by a fabulous jacket worn by a very dapper chap, Andy Hine MBE.
+He’s Chairman of the Roller Coaster Club of Great Britain.
 I caught him for this photo a bit later on.
 In chatting with Andy he gave me a great quote ‘the whole of the town [Blackpool] is a theme park’.
 Indeed.

-As we were trooping to take our seats in the theatre I realised I was stood near to Simon Calder the travel journalist.
-Now me being me I followed him and sat down next to him.
-Artless as you like, I explained that I watched him on TV at the weekend when I was doing my housework….
-What a nice man he is, we had a chat and I just had to catch a pic of him when he asked the first question.
+As we trooped into the theatre I realised I was standing near to Simon Calder the travel journalist.
+Now me being me, I followed him and sat down next to him.
+Artless as you like, I explained that I watched him on TV at the weekend while doing my housework….
+What a nice man he is.
+We had a chat and I just had to catch a pic of him when he asked the first question.

 Rising from the ground – ICON the new Rollercoaster at Blackpool Pleasure Beach

 Being local and being interested in what goes on around me I obviously knew quite a bit already about ICON.
 We’ve all been watching bits of steel appearing and being installed.
-I drove past on one grey day in winter and saw the very car park I used today, piled up with huge round bits of grey metal and thought that today’s launch would be here before we knew it.
+On a grey winters day a few months ago, the same car park used today was piled up with huge bits of grey metal.
+At the time I thought that today’s launch would be here before we knew it.

 Now I’ve already alluded to the fact that I ‘suffer from travel sickness’.
 My friends know that’s a huge understatement, but it’s another tale for another day.
-So I must admit that the Q&A session about twists and turns and g-force was of no interest to me whatsoever.
-I did catch the bit about it having twice the launch velocity of a commercial airliner – and it being the only place where you’d experience that kind of acceleration.
+So I must admit I tried not to concentrate on the Q&A session about twists and turns and g-force.
+I did catch the bit about it having twice the launch velocity of a commercial airliner.
+And it being the only place where you’d experience that kind of acceleration.
 Now I like acceleration, strangely, and I’ve always enjoyed driving.
 Must make my ears and eyes match up with my brain.
 Anyway…

 I had a word with a couple of the rollercoaster fans.
-Sat behind me and filming the presentation throughout were the European Coaster Club, and their members really had come from various places in Europe.
-Sorry that their photo is a little blurred but everyone was trying to get me out of the way at this point, as we all left the auditorium.
+Behind me and filming the presentation throughout were the European Coaster Club.
+Their members really had come along from various places in Europe.

 The next victims to my own unique brand of journalism were Paul and Becky from www.thrillridesphotography.com.
 They’d travelled to Blackpool from Dover and couldn’t wait to get on the ride.

-I did asked them what they liked so much about it and Paul explained ‘it’s a feeling that you just don’t get anywhere else, that feeling in your stomach’.
-I also asked them both if they ever felt ill.
-I could imagine unstoppable Paul being one of those people who does the non-stop rollercoaster records – Becky didn’t look quite so sure that she could ride and ride until the cows came home.
+What did they like so much about it?
+Paul explained ‘it’s a feeling that you just don’t get anywhere else, that feeling in your stomach’.
+I also asked if they ever felt ill.
+You could imagine unstoppable Paul being one of those people who does the non-stop rollercoaster records.
+Whereas Becky didn’t look quite so sure that she could ride and ride until the cows came home!

-I have to say that I enjoyed the walk through the Park to the location of today’s event.
-It wasn’t lost on me that it was also a great opportunity to show the attraction off to all of those visiting people.
+The walk through the Park was a great opportunity to show the attraction off to all of those visiting people.
 The Pleasure Beach is so familiar to me, both from my childhood and now that I live here.
-It’s valuable to see things from an outsider’s point of view, and I fail to see how they couldn’t all be impressed.
+Seeing it from an outsider’s point of view, I fail to see how they couldn’t all be impressed.

 Launching ICON, the next Big Thing

-Next stop was the actual opening of the ICON the new rollercoaster ride at Blackpool Pleasure Beach, with a fanfare of confetti!
+Next was the actual opening of ICON the new rollercoaster ride at Blackpool Pleasure Beach, with a fanfare of confetti!
 (And yes, I checked, it was tissue paper 🙂 )

-I just about managed to catch my own photos of the ICON carriage as it twirled around the tracks, and loved photographing the blue sky.
+I just managed to snatch some photos of the carriage as it twirled around the tracks.
+Look at the blue sky!

-The next pic is a carriage of the older Revolution going around next to the new tracks.
+And here’s the older Revolution going around, next to the new tracks.
 It doesn’t seem five minutes since I was a ten year old girl and Revolution was opened in 1979.
 I clearly remember my grandad going on it and thinking he was very brave!
 What I did notice was how quiet ICON is.
 The carriage glided past and sounded like a piece of amazing high tech engineering – which of course it is.

 And here it is, the moment you’ve been waiting for, the front seat view from ICON.
 Yes, you guessed it, this clip was provided in the press pack by the Pleasure Beach.
 It’s not the view of my ride!